earthdaily/mosaics-notebook/README.md

 # EarthDaily Mosaic Usage Example

 ## Pre-requisites
-- Anaconda must be installed.
+- One of the following must be installed:
+  - Anaconda.
 If you do not already have it installed, download and run the installer for your platform at https://www.anaconda.com/products/individual#Downloads
+  - OR
+  - Docker.
+If you do not already have it installed, download and run the installer for your platform at https://www.docker.com/products/docker-desktop
+- If you do not know which to install, we suggest Anaconda.
 - Git must be installed.
 If you do not already have it installed, download and run the installer for your platform at http://git-scm.com/download

-## Getting Started
+## Getting Started (Anaconda)
 - Open your Anaconda shell:
-  - For OSX/Linux: Open your terminal
+  - For OSX/Linux: `conda init bash`
   - For Windows: Open Anaconda Powershell Prompt
 - Clone this repository:
   - `git clone https://<username>:<password>@github.com/earthdaily/mosaics-notebook.git`